NoteboomM/nhs-tutorials/README.md

-# NHS tutorials for accessing ECCC hydrometeorological prediciton data
+# NHS tutorials for accessing ECCC hydrometeorological prediction data

 These will be used to populate the NHS practitioner's guide.